fonlabs/service_framework/README.txt

-Welcome to AllJoyn Lighting Service Framework
+Welcome to AllSeen Lighting Service Framework
 ==============================================

 Building the Lighting Service Framework core modules on Ubuntu